 - Street, traffic and information signs

-When viewing an image you can zoom in on it (using the mouse scroll), which of course means that details of the image may become sharper.
+When viewing an image you can zoom in on it (using the mouse scroll), which means that details of the image may become sharper.
 Therefore, it may be necessary to blur more details than are visible when initially viewing the image.
 Ideally, we want to blur whatever is readable/recognizable when you zoom to the maximum in the image.
 This will be as sharp as it gets (so you won't later find another version of the image where you can see more clearly).